risingwavelabs/risingwave-docs/docs/guides/sink-to-nats.md

 ## Prerequisites

-Before sinking data from RisingWave to NATS JetStream, please ensure the following:
+Before sinking data from RisingWave to NATS or NATSJetStream, please ensure the following:

 - The RisingWave cluster is running.
-- A NATS JetStream server is running and accessible from your RisingWave cluster.
+- A NATS or NATSJetStream server is running and accessible from your RisingWave cluster.
 - Create a NATS subject that you want to sink data to.
 - You have the permission to publish data to the NATS subject.